EJ-PJ/pywal16-wpgtk-script/README.md

 command = python3 /path/to/the/script/pywal16-wpgtk-script.py --darken
 ```

-Or directly use the 'Options' tab in the wpg GUI by enabling the 'Run command after'
+Or directly use the `Options` tab in the wpg GUI by enabling the `Run command after`
-option and editing the 'command' entry.
+option and editing the `command` entry.

 <img src="./wpgtk-gui-example.png" alt="wpgtk gui example" width="700">